 Cost of Attendance

 There are two types of costs associated with attending Drexel: direct and indirect.
 Direct costs are those that are billed to you by the University, such as tuition and fees.
-Indirect costs are expenses that you may incur while enrolled as a student, such as transportation, books, meals, and personal expenses.
-These two components make up your annual cost of attendance.
+Indirect costs are education-related costs that you may incur by attending Drexel, such as transportation, books, meals, and personal expenses, that the University does not bill you for.
+These two components make up your cost of attendance.
 Any remaining amount of your cost of attendance not covered by financial aid will be considered an out-of-pocket expense you and your family are responsible for paying.
+To learn more, visit Drexel Central's Cost of Attendance page.

 The total cost of a Drexel at BCC education varies based on your course of study.